nit-tha/ConvertorApp/README.md

 # ConvertorApp
-It adds comma and single quotes to text or int values differentiated by space.
-Helpful for SQL queries.
+The app is intented to help with little tasks.
+Adding comma or quotes to text or number.
+Added count or characters.